Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole

 In this paper, we will study energy extraction via magnetic reconnection in Konoplya-Zhidenko rotating non-Kerr black hole \cite{KZ1}.
 The Konoplya-Zhidenko rotating non-Kerr metric exhibits some non-negligible deviation from Kerr spacetime.
-It has been found that the Kerr metric with these deviations can also yield the same frequencies of black-hole ringing \cite{KZ1}, which leaves a window open for the alternative theories beyond general relativity.
-Moreover, the constraints from quasi-periodic oscillations \cite{KZ2}and the iron line \cite{KZ3}also support that a real astrophysical black hole could be described by Konoplya-Zhidenko rotating non-Kerr metric.
-Therefore, it is necessary to further explore the features of the Konoplya-Zhidenko rotating non-Kerr metric through various processes to distinguish this theory from general relativity.
-The energy extraction via the Penrose process in Konoplya-Zhidenko rotating non-Kerr black holes \cite{KZ4} show that he maximum efficiency of the energy extraction process of black hole with superspinning is greatly improved when the deformation parameter is close to zero, which is much higher than the Kerr case.
+It has been found that the Kerr metric with these deviations can likewise produce the same frequencies of black-hole ringing \cite{KZ1}, which preserves an opportunity for exploring alternative theories beyond general relativity.
+Additionally, the study of quasi periodic oscillation constraints \cite{KZ2} and the iron lines \cite{KZ3} further suggests that real astrophysical black holes can be described by the Konoplya-Zhidenko rotating non-Kerr metric.
+Therefore, it is necessary to further explore the features of this rotating non-Kerr metric through various processes to distinguish this theory from general relativity.
+The energy extraction via the Penrose process in Konoplya-Zhidenko rotating non-Kerr black holes \cite{KZ4} show that he maximum efficiency of the energy extraction process of black hole with superspinning is greatly improved when the deformation parameter approaches zero, which is much higher than the Kerr case.
 Therefore, we will investigate energy extraction via magnetic reconnection in the Konoplya-Zhidenko rotating non-Kerr black hole, analyzing the impact of the deformation parameter on energy extraction efficiency.
 We will then compare the results with those from energy extraction via magnetic reconnection in the Kerr black hole and the Penrose process in a Konoplya-Zhidenko rotating non-Kerr black hole.
 This comparison will allow us to examine the differences in energy extraction between these different black holes and processes, and to provide insights into their distinct characteristics, which offers additional information and multiple perspectives to test the deviation from Kerr black hole in general relativity.